 - Price Gouging: When an emergency takes place, some businesses may raise their prices excessively on essential goods and services like drinking water, housing, food, and fuel.
 Charging excessive prices for necessities when a emergency has been declared by the governor can constitute price gouging and should be reported.

 Legal Aid Disaster Resource Center (LADRC)

 Provides a website for an overview of legal aid organizations and other helpful recovery assistance available to those impacted by the Texas February 2021 severe winter storms.

 Financial Services and Consumer Advice

-- Houston Volunteer Lawyers are offering free legal assistance to those affected by Harvey.
+- Houston Volunteer Lawyers offers free legal assistance to those affected.

 - The State Bar of Texas Disaster Hotline: (800) 504-7030.
 The hotline — answered in English, Spanish, and Vietnamese — connects low-income people affected by a disaster with legal aid providers in their area who can help with such issues as replacing lost documents, answering insurance questions, helping with landlord-tenant problems, and handling consumer protection concerns such as price-gouging and contractor scams during the rebuilding process.
 Callers can leave a message at any time.

 - TexasLawHelp.org provides this list of legal advice articles for disaster recovery

 When large disasters strike, those who survive rarely think about needing legal aid.
 They are focused on medical treatment, shelter, food, transportation, and communicating with family.
 But a number of things you will need to do have legal consequences or at least have legal options when you need them.